ApurbaKumarMajumder/Web_Development-Dot-Batch/README.md

 # 4. Position Property ( By Default it is STATIC )

 Relative
-1. It should be in a cureent window.
+1. It should be in a current window.
 2. Gap is maintained in this.
 3. You can use Top , Bottom , Right , Left properties.